-Thermal analysis of samples were carried out with a Perkin-Elmer, Pyris-1 DSC.
-The test was performed on 2 - 4 mg samples of drug, polymer and mixture of drug and polymer in the temperature range of 0 - 400 °C. The samples were sealed in a perforated aluminium pan, under nitrogen atmosphere and at a heating rate of 10 °C/min.
+Thermal analysis of samples were carried out with a DSC; Perkin-Elmer, Pyris-1.
+The analysis was performed on 2 - 4 mg of the drug alone, the polymer and a mixture of the drug and polymer in the range of 0 - 400 °C. The samples were placed in zn aluminium pan with a perforated, under nitrogen atmosphere and heating rate of 10 °C/min.